 Where: Balmoral Beach/Sydney Harbour

 Cost: 1.5 hour Foil Boarding Lesson – $180.

 Bring a mate – $150 each.1.5 Hours 3-up. $450.
 Three people – 2 hours.

 We teach from 7-7.30am weekdays and weekends.
 We supply everything including safety gear.
 Email or call Andrew Allen to book your lesson – 0414 542 225

 WHY IS FOIL BOARDING JUST TAKING OFF NOW?
 Hydro foils have been around for decades.
-Only recently has the design and technology come together to enable you get going unassisted.
-Low speed foils can now be paddled into ocean swells or waves.
+Only recently has the design and technology come together to enable you to surf waves unassisted.
+The new low speed foils can be paddled into ocean swells or waves.

 IS FOIL BOARDING EASY?
-Yes, it can be if you learn the correct way.
-Foiling is counter intuitive, so you will need to spend some time ‘unlearning’ and teaching your body to ‘hover’ or ‘fly’ the board.
+Yes, if done properly.
+The pathway to Foilboarding is an easy one if you spend some time ‘unlearning’ and teaching your body to ‘hover’ or ‘fly’ the board.

 WHICH IS THE BEST HYDRO FOIL FOR ME?
 ANSWERS HERE

 WHICH IS THE BEST FOIL BOARD FOR ME?
 ANSWERS HERE

 CAN I RETRO FIT MY BOARD FOR FOILING?
 ANSWERS HERE